 Requirements for majors in biology, chemistry, or physics include the successful completion of a certain minimal number of courses and of an individual research project that culminates in the writing of the senior research thesis.

-A combined degree program in engineering with a number of engineering institutions, including Harvey Mudd College and Columbia University is also available.
+A combined degree program in engineering with Harvey Mudd College is also available.
 Course sequences are arranged in consultation with Professor Gould and other members of the department.

 The Science Management Program is designed for students who wish to enter business organizations with a scientific-technical emphasis.
 Interested students should consult with Professor Wenzel.